klahrich/chiefhustler/content/diary/wildbrain-ec-2020q1.md

 ### Recent activations

 So our recent launch of Strawberry Shortcake, which I discussed with you in our last call at some length, also at Investor Day as we laid out the brand plan, is indicative of this always-on strategy.
-And it's with content already rolling out on YouTube, <u>**Roblox**</u>, linear broadcast. <u>**And SVOD will follow soon thereafter**</u>.
+And it's with content already rolling out on YouTube, **Roblox**, linear broadcast. **And SVOD will follow soon thereafter**.
 And this all sets the stage for our consumer products rollout for the brand next year and beyond.

 Another example is the work we're doing with Teletubbies.
 Last month, we launched a new Teletubbies music album called Ready Steady Go, produced by WildBrain Spark and distributed across top music platforms such as Spotify, Apple Music, Amazon Music, YouTube Music.
 And it's also supported by original music videos that are on YouTube that were created entirely by Spark.